Castle Rotondo: Origin of the name

 Castle Rotondo is named after the noble family, 'Rotondo' that resided in it for over 400 years.
 Prior to this, it was 'Castle Štafileo'.

 History

 The first owner, and builder, Stefano Štafileo arrived from Crete, Greece, and married a woman from Trogir.
 He became a well-respected resident of Trogir with houses and residences all over town.

-Stefano's son Ivan Štafilić was Bishop of the diocese of Sibenik, Archdiacon in Trogir, a doctor in law, lecturer in Rome, the papal legate, diplomat, Croatian Latinist, and later, Polish nobility.
+Stefano's son Ivan Štafilić was Bishop of the diocese of Sibenik, Archdeacon in Trogir, a doctor in law, lecturer in Rome, the papal legate, diplomat, Croatian Latinist, and later, Polish nobility.

 Ivan was a diplomat to Pope Leo X, handled the divorce of King Henry VIII of England, and Catherine of Aragon.
 Was baptized by the French king Francis I in 1519.
 The King of Poland, Sigismund I the Old, gave Ivan a title, and a priceless painting.
 The painting can be found today in the church of Kaštel Štafilić.